stym1g/company-review-app-ms/README.md

+Database running on port(tcp)- 5432
+pgadmin url- localhost:8888
+Zipkin running on localhost:9411

+containers in use for this service postgres, dpage/pgadmin4, openzipkin/zipkin

 Now we have 3 microservices running independently.
 We there is a need to communicate these services to each other.
 Two ways to implement communication between services i.e. inter-service communication-